OWNER INFORMATION FOR CONDEMNED HOMES

 Q: Why is my house condemned?
 Why do I have to vacate?

 A: The Kalamazoo County Sanitary Code requires any functional dwelling identified as a meth bust to be

 shown as safe for habitation.
 A condemnation placard will be posted on the property until it can be shown that residual meth contamination

 is at an acceptable limit.
-Once the sign is posted, it is unlawful for any person to enter the site except by written permission of the Environmental Health Division.
+Once the sign is posted, it is unlawful for any person to enter the site except by written permission of Environmental Health.

 Q: Can I go back onto my property to get personal belongings?

 A: You must obtain written permission from Environmental Health to be able to enter the property.
 This does not apply to law enforcement officers, health officials, or their agents, or the consultant and/or contractor who have been hired to assess or decontaminate the property.

 Q: What happens next?

 A: You, as the property owner, have two options: hire a qualified consultant to test for meth to see if the property is contaminated or waive

 the preliminary assessment process and move right to cleanup.
 To waive the preliminary assessment, a verbal and/or written request is submitted to Environmental Health.